sabbyt/code-blog/README.md

 Assignment for Day 12 of Code Fellows 301:

-* Linked GitHub repositories as a resource and render list of repos on my /about page.
+* Linked GitHub repositories as a resource and rendered list of repos on my /about page.

+* Added recent activity/commits to render in /about page.